-I run a company called Inventium and Inventium is an innovation consultancy and we essentially exist to help people become better innovators.
+I run a company called Inventium, it’s an innovation consultancy and we essentially exist to help people become better innovators.
 Our clients include companies like CommBank, Google and Disney, Nestle and the ABC.

 How do you get to the point where you say ‘I’m going to start an innovation consultancy?’

-It was a plan-b for me, I’m not one of these entrepreneurs and I didn’t have a lemonade stand when I was two years old.
+It was a Plan-B for me.
+I’m not one of those entrepreneurs, and I didn’t have a lemonade stand when I was two years old.
 I feel like I don’t fit that stereotype; neither of my parents are entrepreneurs, so it really wasn’t in the blood or in the family.

 I couldn’t find anything, my girlfriends told me to start my own business and do it my way.
 I thought I was too young.
 I thought ‘I’m in my 20’s, what do I know?’ which is stupid because most successful companies are started by people in their 20s.
-But at the time I had a blocker.
+But at the time I felt blocked.

 Ten years ago, words like ‘innovation’ and ‘creativity’ were not buzz words like they are now.
 There were like a handful of a consultants that were calling themselves ‘innovation, creativity consultants’.
 I was looking at the space and who was operating in it and it was ex-creative directors, people that had come from marketing.
 They were professing to having the answers to how to become more creative.

 I always remained a massive science geek after leaving uni; I kept reading all of those academic journals.
 And there was so much great knowledge there that no one was using.
 It just blew my mind, so I thought, ‘wouldn’t it be cool to combine all of this great science that exists to what actually drives innovation and create something really different and valuable.’
 I wanted to and help organisations innovate better using strategies that are scientifically proven to work.